meodai/pro-color-harmonies/README.md

 - **Muddy Zone Avoidance**: The library actively steers hues away from known "muddy" or unappealing zones (like certain dark yellows/browns) to ensure cleaner results.
 - **Style-Based Logic**: Instead of just one "Triadic" formula, you get four distinct interpretations (`square`, `triangle`, `circle`, `diamond`), each with its own logic for balancing visual weight and emotional feel.
 - **Narrative & Hierarchy**: It applies concepts like "Chroma Narratives" and "Color Hierarchy" to assign roles (protagonist, supporting, etc.) to colors, rather than treating them as equal data points.
+- **Polishing**: A final pass ensures no color feels "dead" or "washed out" by subtly boosting chroma in mid-tones and warming up highlights, mimicking how painters adjust colors for vibrancy.
 - **Modifiers**: It includes four unique post-processing algorithms (Sine, Wave, Zap, Block) that add organic variation and texture to the palette, simulating natural lighting or artistic shifts.

 ### Adaptive Variations & Thresholds